iot-uoe/feeling-responsive/pages/iot_challenge_2017.md

 ## Overview

-The **IoT Challenge** is a 5-day hackathon (20&ndash;24 February 2017) during the University of Edinburgh's [Festival of Creative Learning](http://www.festivalofcreativelearning.ed.ac.uk) which will bring students and researchers together to build tools and applications using Internet of Things technology.
+The **IoT Challenge** was a 5-day hackathon (20&ndash;24 February 2017) during the University of Edinburgh's [Festival of Creative Learning](http://www.festivalofcreativelearning.ed.ac.uk) which will bring students and researchers together to build tools and applications using Internet of Things technology.

 The IoT Challenge is hosted by the [School of Informatics](http://www.ed.ac.uk/schools-departments/informatics/) in partnership with [Information Services](http://www.ed.ac.uk/information-services).